clintjedwards/tfvet/sdk/README.md

 Rules are written in Golang and kept in the `rules` folder found in the root of a ruleset directory.

-Within this folder, each rule is just a miniature golang program.
-Each one is kept in a folder on its own.
+Within this folder, each rule is just a miniature golang program and kept in a folder on its own.
+The directory name of the rule determines which ID it gets mapped to within TFvet.

-You can run the `tfvet rule create <name>` command to create a new rule from the root of the ruleset directory.
+You can run the `tfvet rule create <rule_name>` command to create a new rule from the root of the ruleset directory.

 ### 2) Customizing your new rule

-Created rules are just simple (testable) golang programs with only a few parts that you need to implement.
+Created rules are just simple, testable golang programs with only a few pieces that you need to finish implementing.
 These parts are highlighted and explained with comments in the main.go file within the rule directory upon using the generator to create a new rule.

 #### **The Check function**